-As of December 31, 2021, we held 16 U.S. trademark registrations, two pending U.S. trademark applications, two foreign trademark registrations and one pending foreign trademark registration.
+As of December 31, 2022, we held 16 U.S. trademark registrations, one pending U.S. trademark application, two foreign trademark registrations and one pending foreign trademark registration.
 Further, we have a registered domain name, www.realgoodfoods.com.
 The information contained on or accessed through our website does not constitute part of this report.